Updated • 4 min read

 - More wildlife with rainy season starting

-- Very green forest if hiking
+- Very lush forest while hiking

 Downsides